Child Eye Exams and Pediatric Eye Care

 Child Eye Exams: Covered By Alberta Health Care

 In Alberta, child exams are covered by the Alberta Health Care Insurance Plan (AHCIP).
-Children 18 years old and under, and seniors 65 years and older are eligible for one complete eye exam, one partial exam and one diagnostic procedure per benefit year (July 1 to June 30).
-This healthcare benefit makes taking care of your children and ensuring that they have a bright future considerably easier.Schedule A Child Eye Exam
+Children 18 years old and under, and seniors 65 years and older (See Senior Eye Exams) are eligible for one complete eye exam, one partial exam and one diagnostic procedure per benefit year (July 1 to June 30).
+This healthcare benefit makes taking care of your children and ensuring that they have a bright future considerably easier.Schedule A Pediatric Eye Exam

 Why is it important for my child to have an eye exam before starting school?